Elimination Diet Protocol for Dogs: The Complete UK Guide

 Why UK Trials Most Commonly Fail

-Drawing on the patterns vets describe and what UK forums report, the main failure modes are:
+Drawing on the patterns vets describe and what UK forums report, the four most common failure modes:

 1. Flavoured chewables.
-Bravecto, Simparica Trio, NexGard, and similar UK-prescribed parasite control products.
-These contain chicken, beef, pork or fish flavouring.
-Switching to spot-on alternatives during the trial removes the issue.
+Bravecto, Simparica Trio, NexGard.
+These contain chicken, beef, pork or fish flavouring; spot-on alternatives during the trial remove the issue.

-3. Limited-ingredient food that wasn't actually limited.
-UK shelves carry plenty of "sensitive skin" or "hypoallergenic" recipes that contain chicken fat, "animal fat" (unspecified), or "natural flavouring" (often poultry-derived).
-The label phrase doesn't guarantee the food is suitable for an elimination trial.
-Always read the full ingredient panel and confirm with your vet.
+2. Limited-ingredient food that wasn't actually limited.
+UK shelves carry "sensitive skin" or "hypoallergenic" recipes containing chicken fat, "animal fat" (unspecified), or "natural flavouring" (often poultry-derived).
+The label phrase doesn't guarantee the food is suitable.
+Read the full panel, confirm with your vet.

-6. Walks and scavenging.
-UK parks, picnic areas, and pavements where other people drop food.
-Long-line, no-pavement-eating training, and a watchful eye are part of the trial.
+4. Walks and scavenging.
+UK parks, picnic areas, pavements where food gets dropped.
+Long-line, no-pavement-eating training, watchful eye.

 For a deeper breakdown of these failure modes, see why elimination diets fail in dogs and what to try next.